SwaroopSRP/dashfin/README.md

 # Zorfin 💹

-Zorfin is a backend system for Zorvyn's finance dashboard application that handles data management, analytics, and RBAC with scalability and modular architecture.
+Zorfin is a backend system for a finance dashboard application that handles data management, analytics, and RBAC with scalability and modular architecture.

 **Live API:** <https://zorfin-production.up.railway.app/>